Conductive Education for Adults with Neurological Conditions

 “Out of all the activities and exercise I do during the week, the Conductive Education session is my favourite and most beneficial to me.
 I would never miss it!”
 Kathleen

-- Conductive Education is a system of learning developed by the Hungarian physician Professor Andras Peto in Budapest, Hungary, and was initially developed for the needs of children with Cerebral Palsy.
+- is a system of learning developed by the Hungarian physician Professor Andras Peto in Budapest, Hungary, and was initially developed for the needs of children with Cerebral Palsy.

-- Conductive Education in its fullest form as practiced at Percy Hedley is a unified system of rehabilitation for people with neurological disorders such as Cerebral Palsy, Parkinson’s Disease, Multiple Sclerosis and those who have suffered strokes or head injuries and can be directed towards all age groups.
+- is a unified system of rehabilitation for people with neurological disorders such as Cerebral Palsy, Parkinson’s Disease, Multiple Sclerosis and those who have suffered strokes or head injuries and can be directed towards all age groups.

-- Conductive Education is a partnership between the educator (conductor) and learners to create circumstances for learning.
+- is a partnership between the educator (conductor) and learners to create circumstances for learning.

-- Conductive Education is an all day, all life, on-going learning process.
+- is an all day, all life, ongoing learning process.

-- Conductive Education teaches people to achieve what they want and motivates them to find their own way of learning.
+- teaches people to achieve what they want and motivates them to find their own way of learning.

-- Conductive Education embraces learning development of movement, speech and cognitive ability simultaneously, not separately or consecutively.
+- embraces learning development of movement, speech and cognitive ability simultaneously, not separately or consecutively.

-- Conductive Education is not a miracle cure.
+- is not a miracle cure!
 It needs a concentrated effort over a long period of time to enable participants to achieve recognised goals through task analysis.

-- Conductive Education is a positive concept that looks for ways in which the individual can achieve purposeful movement.
-It does not have a negative approach where complicated equipment is used to facilitate motor control and stability.
+- is a positive concept that looks for ways in which the individual can achieve purposeful movement, motor control and stability.

-- Conductive education uses only simple well-designed quality equipment as a facilitation to an activity that can be removed as soon as the activity can be performed without it.
+- uses only simple well-designed quality equipment to facilitate the learning.
+The equipment can be removed as soon as the activity can be performed without it.

 What are the goals of Conductive Education?